imkhubaibraza/100DaysOfML/Log.md

 ## Day 6 | July 16,2018
 **Tooday's progress:** Today, I tried to develop understanding of logistic regression.
 What can we do with Logistic regression. how is it differnet from linear regression, So I read some articles and watched youtube videos.
 Last but not the least, some time spent on statistics for good understanding of machine learning algorithms<br>
 **Thoughts:** Well, I"m excited to learn something new everyday.
 No doubt best challenge accepted.<br>
+## Day 7 | July 17,2018
+**Tooday's progress:** Today, I focused on maths behind logistic regression.
+How can we understand things more clearly with maths and statistics.
+I will try to implement binary classification within one to two days. <br>
+**Thoughts:** Well, It's not easy to understand statistics and mathematics(my own thoughts).
+But when you grasped the concept and main idea behind the formula.
+You will feel easy with Machine learning algorithms and model<br>